nightlocky/chubb/README.md

 PATCH /api/v1/claims/<claimId>/assessment
 ```

-To demo this, repeatedly call one protected write endpoint more than 10 times within 60 seconds.
+This is easier to test with curl, Postman, or scripted requests than Swagger because it requires sending more than 10 write requests within 60 seconds.

 Expected HTTP response: